Cosmo here! Today I saw The Boss watching this video about “room temperature.”

 No matter what temperature you want your room to be, you’ll need a heating and cooling system, complete with a thermostat installation for your Princeton, NJ area home, to make it happen.
 That’s where SG Heating & Air Conditioning LLC can help.

-Whether you choose central air or mini-split system for your West Windsor, NJ area home, choose us to install it.
+Whether you choose central air or a mini-split AC system for your West Windsor, NJ area home, choose us to install it.
 Contact us today at 609-448-1273 or fill out this form!

 Now I know what the Boss means when he talks about “Room temperature.”
 Grrr…I think the temperature right now is just right for a nap!